MuriungiPatrick/Bootstrap-5-Theming-Kit/README.md

 # Bootstrap v5 Theme Kit

-A starter project for customizing Bootstrap 5 themes with Sass
+A starter project for Bootstrap 5 themes with Sass

 This is simple starter project to help you get started quickly when making a custom Bootstrap theme.